 - Assisting an academic team with the development of a broadly neutralizing antibody discovered by IAVI.
 The antibody was scaled up and manufactured with PDC guidance and has entered Phase I clinical trials.

 - Advising investigators at IAVI’s Neutralizing Antibody Center on a program to develop an engineered vaccine candidate designed to trigger the production of antibodies.
-The PDC managed preclinical activities, and performed process and analytical development for the candidate, which is now in a Phase I clinical trial.
+The PDC managed preclinical activities, performed process and analytical development for the candidate, oversaw the clinical grade manufacture of the product, and made the regulatory filings, which is now in a Phase I clinical trial.

-- Providing manufacturing and regulatory expertise to university scientists in preparation for a Phase II efficacy study in 2019 of two broadly neutralizing antibodies.
+- Providing manufacturing, clinical, and regulatory expertise to university scientists in preparation for an efficacy study of two broadly neutralizing antibodies.